 Because the Library must maintain trust with members of the public, the Board of Trustees of the Paola Free Library shall make every reasonable and responsible effort to see that information about the patron and the individual information choices remain confidential.
 For people to make full and effective use of library resources, they must feel unconstrained by the possibility of others being aware of the books they read, the materials they use and the questions they ask.

-Therefore, the Board of Trustees and the staff of the Paola Free Library has adopted the following guidelines concerning the disclosure of information about library patrons.
+Therefore, the Board of Trustees and the staff of the Paola Free Library have adopted the following guidelines concerning the disclosure of information about library patrons.

 A library staff member or board member shall give out no information regarding or including:

 A patron’s name (or whether an individual is a registered borrower or has been a patron)

 A patron’s telephone number or email address

 The number or character of questions asked by patrons